BeamNG/BeamNGpy/README.md

 We have a [guide][6] helping you to get started and navigating our collection of examples and the documentation of the library is available [here][7].

+BeamNG.tech is also customizable with various command-line arguments.
+Check the [documentation][12] for reference.

 ## Compatibility

 BeamNG.tech is not a finished product but is still under development.